Tuesday, 17 March 2026

 Day 2: 79km

-Overnight: Individuals book their own accommodation in Bicester such as a Premier Inn or Travelodge.
+Overnight: Individuals can book their own accommodation in Bicester such as the Premier Inn or Travelodge.
 Bicester is approximately halfway.

 Hotels